TheoSrn/TheoSrn/README.md

 ## Welcome to my GitHub profile

-My name is Théo and I'm a student in 3rd years at {EPITECH} scool.
+My name is Théo, I'm 20 years old and I'm a student in 3rd years at {EPITECH} school.
 Later, I would work in AI 😁

 ## My stats